Georgia Pedestrian Accident Attorney

 Left-Hand Turns At Intersections

-Left-turn accidents are a common problem in pedestrian cases.
+Left-turn accidents are a common cause of pedestrian injuries.
 Drivers turning left are often focused on oncoming traffic and may not look carefully for people crossing in the opposite crosswalk.
 This split attention can lead to serious injuries for pedestrians who have the right of way.

 Backing Up Without Looking